 Garages

 More recently the Total garage on the bypass closed and became another used car sales business.
+This in turn closed and the site is a hand-car-wash. location

 The Central Garage has long-since gone (more).